Last Updated on February 14, 2021 by Maggie Sutton

 Teachers across the nation are suffering from a burnout epidemic.
 Being a good teacher is physically, emotionally, and mentally demanding.
 It requires a lot of long hours and dedication to giving students the tools they need to succeed in the classroom and life.
 They are the backbone of our society, but they are exhausted.
+Whilst the delta 8 tincture might help them to recuperate, we still feel more needs to be done to help.

 Teachers often go underpaid and underappreciated by the government and society for what they do to help our children and our communities.
 They put themselves through years of school and training, rack up thousands of dollars in student loans and barely make enough to get by once they enter the profession they chose, let alone pay back all those loans.
 It’s easy to get discouraged when you feel unappreciated in the workplace.